mludvig/yubikey-ldap/microsoft-schema/README.md

 command prompt.

 Then execute:

-    ldifde -i -f path\to\yubikey-ads.ldif -j .
+    ldifde -i -f path\to\ms-yubikey.ldif -j .

 You should see something like:

     6 entries modified successfully

     The command has completed successfully

 To test if this is all working you could add some kuys using the ADSI Edit snap-in.

 * Browse to your Domain -> CN=Users
 * Right mouse click the username you want to edit
 * Select Properties